-Definitions for aggregate tables that help optimize a cube.
-Summarize and summarized data are synonyms.
+To collect data from multiple sources and merge it into one source.
+Aggregated data is also referred to as summarized data.

 Aggregate Table

-Coexist with the base fact table, and contains pre-aggregated measures built from the fact table.
+Aggregate tables contain pre-aggregated measures built from the fact table.
 It is registered in Mondrian's schema, so that Mondrian can choose whether to use the aggregate table rather than the fact table, if applicable for a particular query.

 Aggregation

 The process of merging multiple data values into one value.
 For example, sales data collected daily can then be aggregated to the week level, the week data could be aggregated to the month level, and so on.
 The data can then be referred to as aggregate data.
-Summarization is a synonym, as are aggregate data and summary data.
+Aggregate data and summary data are the same.

 Analysis Model

-See Pentaho Data Models.
+Pentaho uses two data models, a Multidimensional Data Model and a Relational Data Model.
+See Pentaho Data Models for more information.

 Attribute